tiptenbrink/tidploy/README.md

 It will run `entrypoint.sh` and try to load the secret with key `bws` and load it as an environment variable named `BWS_ACCESS_TOKEN`.

+## Known issues

+* git-local context doesn't function fully.
+If set without a CLI-set repo, it will change the repo name to the cache repo name dir
+* Unstable, no tests yet

 ## Notes

 ### History/original goal